AlexandrePelloux/project_2/assessment.md

 # Git

-[ ] I use git to store (only) the source code of my project.
+[X] I use git to store (only) the source code of my project.

-[ ] I configured the git `.ignore` file.
+[X] I configured the git `.ignore` file.

-[ ] I made a commit per atomic change to the file of the project.
-Example:
+[X] I made a commit per atomic change to the file of the project.
+Example: https://github.com/AlexandrePelloux/project_2/commit/b4077511a8795f7d45f8a717ba188d3cd07733ce

-[ ] I use meaningful commit message by following guidelines.
-Example:
+[X] I use meaningful commit message by following guidelines.
+Example: https://github.com/AlexandrePelloux/project_2/commit/62fe480d2c9c7c1882e4dda93d0b436bf73c670f

-[ ] Both me and my pair are contributing to a shared repository.
+[X] Both me and my pair are contributing to a shared repository.

 # Python programming

-[ ] I use object-oriented Python to develop my project.
+[X] I use object-oriented Python to develop my project.

-[ ] I document the code of my project.
+[X] I document the code of my project.

-[ ] I document the project itself.
+[X] I document the project itself.

 # Test-driven development

-[ ] I include some tests with my project.
+[X] I include some tests with my project.

-[ ] My tests cover all the source code developed.
+[X] My tests cover all the source code developed.

-[ ] I apply principles of TDD to develop my code.
+[X] I apply principles of TDD to develop my code.

 # Software architecture

-[ ] I follow the clean code rules.
+[X] I follow the clean code rules.

-[ ] I use and document some design patterns in my project.
-Examples
+[X] I use and document some design patterns in my project.
+Example: Composite pattern